A racing champion

 Mollusks are characterized by an absence of skeleton and a total lack of appeal.
 They conjure up images of flabby, slimy, almost inert animals.

-But mollusks play their cards close to their chests: habitat, movement, food, reproduction... everything goes beyond the wildest imagination.
-They surprise us by the colors they use, their shapes from the most traditional to the most eccentric.
+But mollusks have their own world: habitat, movement, food, reproduction... everything goes beyond the wildest imagination.
+They surprise us by the colors they use, the shapes they take from the most traditional to the most eccentric.

-Mollusks deserve a second chance to better the first impression since their world is truly one of a kind.
+Mollusks deserve a second chance to alter a first impression since they are truly one of a kind.

 Sight.
 Smell.
 Taste.
 Touch.
 Hearing.
 How do animals use their five senses in the savannah?